If you’re currently considering credit repair, chances are you’ve experienced one of the following scenarios:

 How Can I Fix My Credit Myself?

-According to the Federal Trade Commission, “anything a credit repair company can do legally, you can do for yourself at little or no cost.”
+“Anything a credit repair company can do legally, you can do for yourself at little or no cost,” according to the Federal Trade Commission.
 If you’re ready to get started with credit repair on your own, take the following actions:

 Step 1: Get a Free Copy of Your Credit Report

-You can get a free copy of your credit report from each of the bureaus once a year by going to annualcreditreport.com.
+You can get a free copy of your credit report from each of the bureaus once a year.
 It’s also possible to retrieve your credit report free of charge if:

 - You’ve recently been denied credit, insurance, or employment and you request a copy within 60 days of the decision being rendered.